-The final page of the application includes an affidavit which must be signed by the applicant as well as a Notary Public or Justice of the Peace.
+The application includes an affidavit that the applicant and a Notary Public or Justice of the Peace must sign.

 Pay the application fee

-You must submit a check or money order in the amount of $500 with your Connecticut general contractor license application.
+You must submit a check or money order for $500 with your license application.
 This payment is nonrefundable and should be made payable to “Treasurer, State of Connecticut.”

 General contractor license requirements in Connecticut

-How long does it take to get your general contractor license in Connecticut?
+How long does it take to get your general contractor license?

 The DCP does not provide estimates on processing times for general contractor license applications.
 However, they recommend submitting your application through their online portal since online applications are generally processed faster than mailed applications.

 Connecticut major contractor licenses expire on June 30 of each year.
-The DCP sends out renewal notices approximately 30 to 45 days prior to the expiration date.
+The DCP sends renewal notices approximately 30 to 45 days before the expiration date.